mpadge/hackmd-stat-software/standards/spatial.md

 -   **SP3.2** *Spatial machine learning software should ensure that broadcasting procedures for reconciling inputs of different dimensions are **not** applied*.
+-   **SP3.3** *Spatial machine learning software should ensure that test and training data are spatially distinct, and not simply sampled uniform from a common region.*

+The latter standard, **SP1.3**, is commonly met by applying some form of spatial partitioning to data, and using spatially distinct partitions to define test and training data.

 ### 4 Return Results